-Let's unbox the new charge, from Fitbit opening up the box, we have the charge to itself, but let's keep it aside for the moment, the user manual, the proprietary charging cable, the instruction manual again it's a fitness tracker, value and finally here it is the charge, it's worth noting that the strap is detachable, given that the strap wearing out was one of the biggest issues with the force and the charge, this is a welcome change, hopefully, this should cause Fitbit to issue fewer replacements bearings your regular ordeal.
+Let's unbox the new Charge 2.
+From Fitbit opening up the box, we have the Charge to itself, but let's keep it aside for the moment, the user manual, the proprietary charging cable, the instruction manual again it's a fitness tracker, value.
+Finally, here is the Charge.
+It's worth noting that the strap is detachable, given that the belt wearing out was one of the most significant issues with the force and the Charge.
+This is a welcome change, and this should cause Fitbit to issue fewer replacements bearings your regular ordeal.

-Once you download the Fitbit app, go to devices in search for the tracker, wait for a while and just follow the on-screen instructions, searching takes a while, thankfully you just have to do it once, even if you move to a different device, you just need to sign into this Fitbit app and the tracker would automatically be detected.
+Once you download the Fitbit app, please go to devices to search for the tracker.
+Wait for a while, and follow the on-screen instructions.
+Searching takes time.
+Thankfully you have to do it once.
+Even if you move to a different device, you need to sign into this Fitbit app, and the tracker would automatically be detected.

-Let's now talk about the smart track feature, this is one of my favorite features, it's basically an automatic exercise detection feature, that can track running, biking and so on, my default smart rack recognizes an activity that lasts for 15 minutes or more, although it can be set to anywhere between 10 and 90 minutes, you can turn this feature off if you want to, the reason you might want better battery life or you may not use an elliptical machine or a bike, so you can just turn the auto recognition off for those particular exercises.
+Let's now talk about the intelligent track feature.
+This is one of my favorite features.
+It's an automatic exercise detection feature that can track running, biking, and so on.
+My default innovative rack recognizes an activity that lasts for 15 minutes or more.
+However, it can be set to anywhere between 10 and 90 minutes.
+You can turn this feature off if you want to, the reason you might wish to better battery life or you may not use an elliptical machine or a bike so that you can turn the auto-recognition off for those particular exercises.